Kerala: Viridescent Paradise

 Rent a houseboat and sail the serene backwaters as you enjoy sumptuous local food onboard.
 You can visit nearby towns and marketplaces during your ride.

-Kerala sets the perfect ambience for a romantic honeymoon getaway.
+Kerala sets the perfect ambiance for a romantic honeymoon getaway.
 Some recommended locations are:

 Another beautiful, relaxed town for a romantic getaway is Palakkad, where you can appreciate traditional culture and architecture with your partner.